So much to explore!

 S'Algar Funnels **

-Two spectacular caverns one above the other, connected by a tunnel.
-The upper cave, whose entrance is located at 8 meters, leads to a so-called "cave. 'chimney' in the rocky coast of S'Algar.
-Through the tunnel to the lower cave, we enter a practically closed chamber, which is connected to the lower cave.
-The semicircular opening of the second cave is so large that daylight reaches the end of the cave.
-The maximum depth in the lower cave is 26 m.
-Once outside, if desired, we can reach a depth of more than 35 meters.
+Two spectacular caverns on top of each other, connected by a tunnel.
+The upper cavern, with it’s entrance at 8 meters, leads to a small sinkhole in the rocky coast of S'Algar.
+After we have enjoyed the spectacular entrance of light from the sinkhole, we swim halfway where we can see the tunnel that will bring us to the lower cavern.
+Because the tunnel is quite narrow this route is not for inexperienced divers!
+The semicircular opening of the second cavern is so large that daylight reaches into the back.
+The maximum depth in the lower cavern is 26 meters.
+Once outside we can reach a depth of 35 meters, before starting our ascent along the wall.

 Scorpion Cave ****

-This cave in Cap d'en Font is hardly known and even less explored.
-After the entrance tunnel a small opening in the rock face is located to the right a small room with a narrow passage in the bottom.
-Behind this restriction is a tunnel visible that emerges some 200 meters further into the Belltower.
-Scorpion Cave is only to be dived with sidemount configuration and with a cave diving license.
+This tunnel in Cap d'en Font is hardly known and even less explored.
+After we enter the small cave in the rock face we follow it to the right where we find a narrow passage in the bottom.
+Behind this restriction we can see a tunnel that emerges some 150 meters further into the 'Belltower'.
+Scorpion Cave is best dived in sidemount configuration.
+A cave diving license is mandatory.

 Seven Arches *

 The underwater landscape of this dive site is a real surprise!
 A labyrinth of different canyons, tunnels, steep walls and overhangs make it playful.
-Due to the shallow depth (from 4 to max.
-14 meters) an easy dive and very suitable for underwater photography.
+Due to the shallow depth an easy dive and very suitable for underwater photography.

 Tunnel Vision */**